Ghazi (warrior): Operationally

 A good source on the conduct of the traditional ghazw raid are the medieval Islamic jurists, whose discussions as to which conduct is allowed and which is forbidden in the course of warfare reveal some of the practices of this institution.
 One such source is Averroes' Bidāyat al-Mujtahid wa-Nihāyat al-Muqtasid (translated in Peters, Jihad in Classical and Modern Islam: A Reader, Chapter 4).

 Use in the modern era

 In the 19th century, Muslim fighters in North Caucasus who were resisting the Russian military operations declared a gazawat (understood as holy war) against the Russian Orthodox invasion.
-Although uncertain, it is believed that Dagestani Islamic scholar Muhammad Yaragskii was the ideologist of this holy war.
+Although it is not known for certain, it is believed that Dagestani Islamic scholar Muhammad al-Yaraghi was the ideologist of this holy war.
 In 1825, a congress of ulema in the village of Yarag declared gazawat against the Russians.
 Its first leader was Ghazi Muhammad; after his death, Imam Shamil would eventually continue it.

-After the terrorist attacks on Paris in November 2015, the Islamic State group is said to have referred to its actions as "ghazwa".
+After the November 2015 Paris attacks, the Islamic State group is said to have referred to its actions as "ghazwa".

 In modern Turkey, gazi is used to refer to veterans.
 19 September is celebrated as Veterans Day in Turkey.

 Notable examples

+Examples of people ascribed the epithet ghazi include: